wp-cool-tools/speed-contact-bar/README.txt

 = How to add style sheets for the search box? =
 The following function appends some Cascading Style Sheets code for the search form inserted by the previous function.

-At the end the function returns the changed CSS code.
+In the end, the function returns the changed CSS code.

 `// Passed parameter: a string of CSS function change_speed_contact_bar_style ( $css_code ) {